/

 Does Zen use Openreach?

-Zen delivers broadband over multiple UK networks, primarily Openreach and CityFibre.
-That gives it wide reach, while faster Full Fibre Max options are only available in selected areas.
+Zen delivers broadband over multiple UK networks, including Openreach and CityFibre.
+That gives it wide reach, while faster Full Fibre Max options remain address-dependent.

 Does Zen include a static IP?